 The minute you have a back-up plan, you’ve admitted you’re not going to succeed. ~Elizabeth Holmes Theranos Founder & CEO

 When I am driving a car, I keep in mind I may have to find an alternate path, lest in my obstinacy I run headlong into another car that shows up on my side of the road.
 This was part of my driver’s education so many years ago and it is generally sound advice.
 Back-up plans (plan b) are more akin to this type of action than admitting failure or that failure is possible.
 Back up plans can be alternative routes to our objective.
-If we extend the above argument a bit further, my plan is to take interstate 85 to Greensboro, and if that is blocked due … Continue reading
+If we extend the above argument a bit further, my plan is to take interstate 85 to Greensboro, and if that is blocked due to … Continue reading

 I have recently had an exchange with Thomas Cagley on LinkedIn in response to an article “The Agile Mindset“.
 Comments around emotional and organizational maturity were made and Thomas Cagley asked the questions about which one comes first.